McChuck05/Subleq-Plus/README.md

  . ::=  data indicator

- " or ' ::= string delimeters, must be data
+ " or ' ::= string delimeters, must be data, can cross over lines